October 2024

 About these statistics

 In order to access a government-funded childcare entitlement place, parents and carers must apply for an eligibility code which is then validated by early years providers or local authorities when a place has been secured at an early years setting.
-This release provides the number of eligibility codes issued to parents and the number of codes validated by providers or local authorities as at 2nd May 2024.
+This release provides the number of eligibility codes issued to parents and the number of codes validated by providers or local authorities as at 13th October 2024 for the Summer term (term starting April) and the Autumn term (term starting September)

-Updates on the number of eligibility codes issued and validated will be published at the start of each term until the policy is fully rolled out in in 2026.
-Once available, this release will also include an estimate of the number of children in an entitlement place based on voluntary local authority returns.
+Updates on the number of eligibility codes issued and validated will be published afer the start of each term until the policy is fully rolled out in in 2026.
+Where available, this release will also include an estimate of the number of children in an entitlement place based on voluntary local authority returns.

 Background to the policy